ColleagueRiley/RGFW/README.md

 If you wish to build the documentation yourself, there is also a Doxygen file attached.

 # RGFW vs GLFW
-RGFW is far more portable as it is a single-header library.
-It also does not use callbacks and focuses on trying to be straightforward.
-In essence, this means RGFW tries to work with the programmer rather than forcing the programmer to work around it.
-RGFW uses far less RAM and storage than GLFW.
+RGFW is more portable, in part because single-header library.
+It does not use callbacks and focuses on trying to be straightforward.
+RGFW tries to work with the programmer rather than forcing the programmer to work around it.
+It also uses far less RAM and storage than GLFW.

 | Feature | RGFW | GLFW |
 | --- | --- | --- |